Super-Protocol/docs/docs/hackathon/rules.md

 - **New frontend**: web URL of the new frontend (optional).

 **Only one dApp with the same original contract is allowed per team**.
 A dApp with the same original contract may be resubmitted, but it will overwrite all prior transactions achieved for this contract.

+Only one dApp with the same new opBNB contract is allowed across the whole hackathon.
+Attempting to submit an existing opBNB contract will result in an error.

 ### Confirmation